-Respectful: Avoids conflict that could lead to either prolonged or premature dying by:
+Respectful and strives to avoid conflict that could lead to either prolonged or premature dying.

-(A) The interpretation of observed feeding behavior can lead to mistakes and either premature or prolonged dying;
+(A) Does not use observed feeding behavior, whose interpretation can lead to mistakes and either premature or prolonged dying;

-(B) Use of “stage of disease” can be arbitrary and/or irrelevant;
+(B) Does not use “stage of disease,” which can be arbitrary or irrelevant, and/or discriminatory;

-(C) Physicians imposing what they believe is in patients’ “Best Interest” can be paternalistic and not reflect patients’ values; and,
+(C) Does not impose what physicians believe is in patients’ “Best Interest,” which can be paternalistic and not reflect patients’ values; and,

 (D) Does not rely on such vague terms as “indignity” and “quality of life,” which can be ambiguous may also begin a dangerous slippery slope that ends with one group of people presuming they can judge if other people’s lives are worth living.